Sherwood Foresters: 16th Battalion

 The 16th Battalion was formed by the re-designation of the 70th (Young Soldiers) Battalion in September 1942.
 The new 16th battalion transferred to the 162nd Infantry Brigade and later the 222nd Infantry Brigade.
 On 1 January 1943 the 16th Battalion was re-designated as the 1st Battalion.

 70th (Young Soldiers) Battalion

 In 1940, the 70th (Young Soldiers) Battalion was stationed at Holme Pierrepont Hall, near Radcliffe-on-Trent, Nottingham.
 Like all other Young Soldiers battalions, this was formed to take volunteers around the ages of 18 and 19 who had not yet reached the compulsory age of conscription, which was 20 at the time.
 In September 1942, the 70th was redesignated as the 16th Battalion.

 Post-war activities

 In 1948, the regiment became part of the Midland Brigade, known as the Forester Brigade from 1958.
 In the post-war period, the 1st battalion Sherwood Foresters served in Germany, Egypt and Libya.
 In 1958, the battalion saw action in Malaya and, in 1963, in Cyprus.
 The 2nd battalion served in Palestine and Germany.

-Amalgamation
+Amalgamations

 In 1970, the Sherwood Foresters were amalgamated with the Worcestershire Regiment to form the Worcestershire and Sherwood Foresters Regiment (29th/45th Foot).

+In August 2007, as part of an ongoing series of further amalgamations, the Worcestershire and Sherwood Foresters Regiment became the 2nd Battalion, The Mercian Regiment.